fulgenssequar/balancemaster/README.md

 from: https://github.com/fulgenssequar/balancemaster/

-A Q-learning based illustratable balance controller by Pytorch and Pygame.
+A Q-learning based illustratable balance controller of the inverted pendulum system using Pytorch and Pygame.